 This is how we will play.
 We often call for an identifiable style of football or a ‘Forest way’, even though that type of terminology leads to all sorts of problems.
 Yet what we are seeing under Mark Warburton is exactly that – a game that relies on passing the ball from the back along the floor.
 Long balls hoisted from back to front seem to have been eradicated not only in this game but in pre season friendlies too.
 This means taking risks in possession.
 Get used to it.
 No harm ever came from striving for perfection and if Warburton has a vision of emulating Napoli under Maurizio, then that can only be a good thing.
-If this move was finished, it should have counted double:
+If this move were finished, it should have counted double:

 As a consequence of such a style of play, David Vaughan is an essential cog in this particular machine.
 Indeed, Vaughan completed the most short passes over the weekend – 74.
 Vaughan’s outlet upon receiving the ball was Joe Worrall and it was he who spent a lot of the game with the ball at his feet and the responsibility of starting the move.
 This is a lot of weight on the young man’s shoulders and although he occasionally struggled against Steve Morison’s brawn and experience, he never once shirked from passing the ball on the floor.
 Simply put, he and Vaughan are essential to this style of play.